Lucrezia Gennaro: 2015–2016 season

-Coached by Ludmila Mladenova in Padova, Gennaro made her junior international debut in August 2015, placing seventh at the ISU Junior Grand Prix (JGP) in Bratislava, Slovakia.
+Coached by Ludmila Mladenova in Padua, Gennaro made her junior international debut in August 2015, placing seventh at the ISU Junior Grand Prix (JGP) in Bratislava, Slovakia.
 In December, she won her second junior national title.
 In February, she represented Italy at the 2016 Winter Youth Olympics in Hamar, Norway.
 She placed 9th in the individual ladies' event and her team finished seventh.
 At the 2016 World Junior Championships, held in March in Debrecen, Hungary, she qualified to the free skate and finished 19th overall (23rd in the short program, 17th in the free skate).

 2016–2017 season

 Making her senior national debut, Gennaro placed fifth at the Italian Championships in December 2016.
 In February, she won the bronze medal at the 2017 European Youth Olympic Winter Festival in Erzurum, Turkey.

 2017–2018 season

 Gennaro made her senior international debut in early November, at the 2017 Denkova-Staviski Cup, having become age-eligible at the beginning of the season.
 Although also eligible for junior events, she made no appearances on the junior level.
 She won three senior international medals – gold in January at the EduSport Trophy in Otopeni, Romania; bronze in March at the Sarajevo Open in Sarajevo, Bosnia and Herzegovina; and gold in April at the Triglav Trophy in Jesenice, Slovenia.